evergreen-innovations/focal-labview/README.md

 The LabVIEW code integrates with the NREL ROSCO controller.
 The ROSCO controller is written in FORTRAN.
 To use this controller in LabVIEW RT on the cRIO, a number of setup steps are required on the cRIO.
 This includes both C and FORTRAN compilers as outlined below.

 ## Installing gcc on the cRIO
 The cRIO uses a Linux based operating system.
+To enable SSH access, go to the cRIO browser access (via Windows Internet Explorer to cRIO IP address), and enable the SSHD access tick box.
+Restart the cRIO for this change to take place.

 To access the cRIO, ssh into the cRIO as follows:
 ```bash
 ssh admin@192.168.86.28
 ```